michaelbourne/wp-commerce7/README.txt

 == Changelog ==

+= 1.4.1 =
+* Update: lower PHP version to 7.4 to allow some sites to catch up.
+This will be temporary, all sites need to update to PHP 8+ soon.

 = 1.4.0 =
 * Update: all Gutenberg blocks have been reworked for better visual representation while editing.